All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Mental Health

 The menopausal transition can coincide with mood changes, anxiety, and depression.
-While GLP-1 medications are not directly linked to mood disorders, the experience of changing your relationship with food and body image can bring up emotions.
+While GLP-1 medications aren't directly linked to mood disorders, the experience of changing your relationship with food and body image can bring up emotions.
 Having mental health support available is wise.

 Frequently Asked Questions